Fort Worth Pedestrian Accident Lawyer

 Recoverable Damages for an Accident

 Each pedestrian accident case is unique.
 While some victims are able to walk away from an incident with minor scratches, plenty more are in the hospital for days or weeks coping with the aftermath.
-Common injuries reported by pedestrians struck by a vehicle include contusions, concussions, broken bones and fractures, internal bleeding, organ damage, permanent scars, and paralysis.
+Common injuries reported by pedestrians struck by a vehicle include contusions, traumatic brain injuries, concussions, broken bones and fractures, back trauma, internal bleeding, organ damage, permanent scars, and paralysis.

 To recover compensation, a Fort Worth pedestrian accident attorney working on behalf of an injured party needs to have strong evidence proving that another third party was responsible for the accident since Texas is a fault state.
 Gathering evidence at the scene is often the first step to bringing forward an injury claim.
 Evidence such as photographs, video footage, witness statements, and the official police report could also help prove a case.